Review

 ATO (2013)

 In the intervening years between her debut Own Side Now and this sophomore record, there has been very little sign of Caitlin Rose apart from a great cover of Alex Turner’s “Piledriver Waltz.”
-So as she returns, it is immediately apparent that this interval has been used for growing up: gone is the indie aesthetic in favour of cover art that echoes … Read more
+So as she returns, it is immediately apparent that this interval has been used for growing up: gone is the indie aesthetic in favour of cover art … Read more